47z1Lu7h/47z1lu7h.github.io/_docs/hacking/cheetsheets/deserialization/jndi-java-naming-and-directory-interface-and-log4shell.md

 ### [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228) **\[Critical]**

 This vulnerability is a critical **untrusted deserialization flaw** in the `log4j-core` component, affecting versions from 2.0-beta9 to 2.14.1.
 It allows **remote code execution (RCE)**, enabling attackers to take over systems.
 The issue was reported by Chen Zhaojun from Alibaba Cloud Security Team and affects various Apache frameworks.
 The initial fix in version 2.15.0 was incomplete.
-Sigma rules for defense are available ([Rule 1](https://github.com/SigmaHQ/sigma/blob/master/rules/web/web_cve_2021_44228_log4j_fields.yml), [Rule 2](https://github.com/SigmaHQ/sigma/blob/master/rules/web/web_cve_2021_44228_log4j.yml)).

 <br>